limekiln/ReverseGeoCoder/README.md

 - `LOCATIONIQ_API_KEY`: Key used for geo-queries
 - `OVERRIDE`: Whether or not an existing report file should be overwritten (default: true)
 - `SLEEP_TIMER`: Back-off-timer after a failed query to prevent too many queries in a too short time frame
+- `DELIMITER_IN`: Delimiter used in input .csv file
+- `DELIMITER_OUT`: Delimiter which should be used for writing the report .csv file

 ## Usage
 ### CLI